CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/install-uninstall.md

 ![Figure-1](images/docs/joomla/extensions/general/uninstall-all-1.png "Figure-1"){.coalaweb-docs}

-Next to make sure we only have component listed check the filter **Type** to **Components** now you should only have components listed to the right. *[Figure-2]*
+Next to make sure we only have components listed change the filter **Type** to **Components** now you should only have components listed to the right. *[Figure-2]*

 ![Figure-2](images/docs/joomla/extensions/general/uninstall-all-2.png "Figure-2"){.coalaweb-docs}

-Next let use the search box to look for **coalaweb** to filter down the extensions even more.
-In the case of this guide we will be uninstalling the CoalaWeb Social Links extension. *[Figure-3]*
+Next to filter down the extensions even more lets use the search box and search for **coalaweb** In the case of this guide we will be uninstalling the CoalaWeb Social Links extension. *[Figure-3]*

 ![Figure-3](images/docs/joomla/extensions/general/uninstall-all-3.png "Figure-3"){.coalaweb-docs}